-ECA's Production Manager, Steven Kilfedder, discusses key findings from our recent Cost of Living survey and what impact recent global events could have on your assignee indices.
+We discuss key findings from our latest Cost of Living Survey and what impact recent global events could have on indices.

 It has been a busy time at ECA with our teams analysing and publishing all the data collected from recent surveys - here's a summary highlighting the latest data updates and what else is new!

 Taipei is now 33rd most expensive city to live in globally, an increase of 33 places in five years.
 Kaohsiung rises to 45th on the table, an increase of 88 places in five years.

 Singapore ranked 21st most expensive city for expatriates, the lowest it has been since 2014

 Hong Kong is the world’s ninth-most expensive location for expatriates, after dropping out of the top ten in 2016 and is now the second-most expensive location in the Asia-Pacific region after Tokyo, Japan.

 The 2017 hurricane season has been a particularly devastating year with Puerto Rico being one of the most affected areas.
 An analysis from one of our International Data Researchers assesses the situation in the capital, San Juan.